iridakos/goto/README.md

 goto -r last_release .
 ```
 and it will automatically be aliased to the whole path.
-* Pressing the `tab` key after the alias name, you have the default directory suggestions by bash.
+* Pressing the `tab` key after the alias name, you have the default directory suggestions by the shell.

 ### Unregister an alias